 MY PETS VS. TREATMENT PRODUCTS ?

-Your treat your pool with chemical products (be it chlorine, bromine or salt) to ensure a good water quality.
-However, does it bring risks for animals ?
+You treat your pool with chemical products (be it chlorine, bromine, or salt) to ensure a good water quality.
+However, does it have risks for animals ?

 First of all, if you treat your pool with chlorine, make sure that your dog does not drink your pool water.
 Chlorine is a powerful oxidant, therefore, it is not good for their skin or their respiratory system.
-Make them drink before to reduce thier desire to drink once thet are in the water.
+Make them drink beforehand to reduce thier desire to drink once they are in the water.

-Secondly, if you treat your pool with salt, once again make sure that your dog doesn’t drink the water because it can lead to stomach problems or an increase in the level of sodium in their blood.
-Effectively, if they drink too much salt water there is a risk of poisoning.
+Secondly, if you treat your pool with salt, once again make sure that your dog doesn’t drink the water because it can lead to stomach problems or an increase in the sodium level in their blood.
+In addition, if they drink too much salt water there is a risk of poisoning.

-If and only if your dog often swims in your pool, don’t hesitate in treating your pool with a product that is less aggressive than chlorine.
-If not leave time between swims.
-Furthermore we recommend that you rinse your pet with clean water after each swim and then dry them well.
-Thus you will have peace of mind.
+If your dog often swims in your pool, don’t hesitate to treat your pool with a product that is less aggressive than chlorine.
+If not, leave time between swims.
+Furthermore, we recommend that you rinse your pet with clean water after each swim and then dry them well.
+That way you will have peace of mind.